Dennis Hallman

-Dennis Lloyd Hallman (born December 2, 1975) is an American former professional mixed martial artist who competed from 1996 to 2015.
+Dennis Hallman (born December 2, 1975) is an American former professional mixed martial artist who competed from 1996 to 2015.
 A veteran of 75 fights, he competed in various promotions including the UFC, Strikeforce, IFL, the World Series of Fighting, Titan FC, Shooto, and King of the Cage.
 He is most notable for infamously sporting a blue speedo to the octagon in his UFC fight against Brian Ebersole.
 He is also notable for being the only fighter other than George St. Pierre and B.J.
 Penn to defeat former UFC Welterweight Champion Matt Hughes twice.

 Background

 Hallman was born in Olympia, Washington, and began training when he was eight years old.
 He was on the Wrestling team at Yelm High School and won the 135-pound state championship in his senior year.
 Hallman had planned to continue his career at a community college, but broke his leg during the pre-season training, and had to be sidelined for the entire season.
 A former high school classmate was sending in video tapes to Battlecade and invited Hallman to fight him because Hallman was a well-known wrestler.
 Hallman won the fight by a guillotine choke, and his opponent's praise of Hallman's potential encouraged Hallman to pursue a career in MMA.
 Hallman had an exhibition match three weeks later against a Japanese fighter who was training with Matt Hume, which Hallman also won.